jag3dagster/AutoShaker/docs/README.md

 ## Documentation
 ### Overview
 This mod checks for:
-* Bushes that are currently blooming with berries
+* Bushes that are currently blooming with berries or tea leaves
 * Fruit trees that currently have fruit on them
 * Trees that have a seed available to be shaken down